palantir/atlasdb/.github/PULL_REQUEST_TEMPLATE.md

 **Does this PR need a schema migration?**

 ## Testing and Correctness
+**What, if any, assumptions are made about the current state of the world?
+If they change over time, how will we find out?**:

 **What was existing testing like?
 What have you done to improve it?**:

 **If this PR contains complex concurrent or asynchronous code, is it correct?
 The onus is on the PR writer to demonstrate this.**: